PrivateChatProtocol/private-chat-server/CONTRIBUTING.md

-# Contributing to Private Chat Backend
+# Contributing to Private Chat Server

-Thank you for considering contributing to Private Chat Backend!
+Thank you for considering contributing to Private Chat Server!
 This document outlines the process for contributing to this project.

 ## Code of Conduct